Simrata126/CodeHound/Readme.md

 # 🌐 CodeHound - Vulnerability Scanner Tool

-VulScanner is an open-source vulnerability scanner designed to help security enthusiasts and professionals conduct various assessments such as OSINT, port scanning, and vulnerability detection.
+CodeHound is an open-source vulnerability scanner designed to help security enthusiasts and professionals conduct various assessments such as OSINT, port scanning, and vulnerability detection.
 It integrates the best open-source tools to provide seamless scanning, remediation, and reporting.

 ## 🔥 Features